sophiashirashaki/Sagiri-anibot/README.md

- /top - to retrieve top animes for a genre or tag /reverse - Reverse search powered by tracemoepy /watch - Fetches watch order for anime series /feedback - contact bot owner or main support grp at @hanabi_support /me or /activity - Get Anilist recent activity /fillers - To get list of anime fillers
+ /top - to retrieve top animes for a genre or tag /reverse - Reverse search powered by tracemoepy /watch - Fetches watch order for anime series /feedback - contact bot owner or main support grp at @Alvin_Image_Editor_Group /me or /activity - Get Anilist recent activity /fillers - To get list of anime fillers
  /disable - To disable a command in group